deepr41/budget_bot/README.md

 ## What's new?

-We've considerably extended this project to make using DollarBot easy and engaging.\
+We've considerably extended this project to make using BudgetBot easy and engaging.\
 1. Expressive Graphs
 2. Budget prediction
 3. Clearer and more informative PDF Reports
 4. Ability to add recurring expenses
 5. Budget Creation Updated
 6. Clearer wording in the documentation
+7. Integrated OpenAI API to help with analysis and tips

-Check [this documentation out](https://github.com/aditikilledar/dollar_bot_SE23/blob/main/docs/whats-new.md) for an in-depth depiction of our changes. :)
+Check [this documentation out](https://github.com/deepr41/budget_bot/blob/main/docs/whats-new.md) for an in-depth depiction of our changes. :)

 ## Installation and Setup

 ### Pre-requisite: The Telegram Desktop App

-Since DollarBot is built on top of Telegram, you'll first need:
+Since BudgetBot is built on top of Telegram, you'll first need:
 1. Download the Telegram Desktop Application <a href="https://desktop.telegram.org/">here.</a>
 ```https://desktop.telegram.org/```
 2. Create a Telegram account or Sign in.